Sonoma–Marin Area Rail Transit: Bicycle and pedestrian pathway

 In the original sales tax expenditure plan, $90 million was allocated for a bike/pedestrian path along the line for recreation and to enhance connections between stations and the developing network of bicycle-pedestrian pathways.
-As a result of the Great Recession of 2008, SMART changed its plans for the construction of the bicycle-pedestrian pathway as well as the rail project.
+Due to the Great Recession, SMART changed its plans for the construction of the bicycle-pedestrian pathway as well as the rail project.
 Current SMART pathway construction focuses on bridging gaps between existing bicycle-pedestrian pathways, providing access to stations and serving potential high-use areas.
 A number of segments are being constructed in partnership with local jurisdictions.
 For example, SMART has obtained a grant for pathway construction in Rohnert Park and is seeking grants to fund additional segments.
-As of February 2019, 16.2 mi was completed with the majority of funding coming from local jurisdictions.
+As of February 2019, 16.2 mi was completed, with the majority of funding coming from local jurisdictions.